-Response: It is still unclear why people suffer from anxiety disorders, but there are factors that may increase the chances of someone developing these disorders.
+Response: It is still unclear why people experience anxiety disorders, but there are factors that may increase the chances of someone developing these disorders.

-- Sometimes this problem runs in families (is hereditary).
-If a parent suffers from an anxiety disorder, his/her children are much more likely to suffer from an anxiety disorder too. - Sometimes it is a learned behaviour.
-Some youth exposed to certain situations, people, or objects that caused them anxiety can develop an anxiety response when they are faced with or think about the same situation, person, or object. - A person might develop problems after something terrible happens, like a car accident. - Being sick for a long time can trigger an anxiety disorder. - For some people with an anxiety disorder, there is an imbalance of chemicals in the brain.
+- Sometimes anxiety disorders runs in families (is hereditary).
+If a parent lives with an anxiety disorder, their children are much more likely to experience an anxiety disorder too. - Sometimes it is a learned behaviour.
+Some youth exposed to certain situations, people, or objects that caused them anxiety can develop an anxiety response when they are faced with or think about the same situation, person, or object. - A person might experience an anxiety disorder after something terrible happens, like a car accident. - Being sick for a long time can trigger an anxiety disorder. - For some people living with an anxiety disorder, there is an imbalance of chemicals in the brain.
 Different chemicals in the brain can play a role in anxiety disorders.
-In particular, how these chemicals in the brain's nerve cells are balanced can affect how a person feels, thinks, and acts. - Sometimes the temperament of the child adds to the chances of him/her developing an anxiety disorder, such as irritability, shyness, fearfulness, cautiousness, quietness, or being introverted (i.e., you tend to keep things to yourself and you tend to avoid being with others). - What do you think a broken "on" worry switch could mean?
+In particular, how these chemicals in the brain's nerve cells are balanced can affect how a person feels, thinks, and acts. - Sometimes the temperament of the child adds to the chances of developing an anxiety disorder, such as irritability, shyness, fearfulness, cautiousness, quietness, or being introverted (i.e., you tend to keep things to yourself and you tend to avoid being with others). - What do you think a broken "on" worry switch could mean?

-Comment: Explain to your students that people have a special reaction to danger called the "fight-or-flight" response.
+Comment: Explain to your students that people have a special reaction to danger called the "flight-fight-or-freeze" response.
 When there's danger, signals are sent to your brain.
 One of these signals puts the body on "red alert" so it's ready to react quickly and escape a dangerous situation.
 In "fight" mode, the body prepares to defend itself, while in "flight" mode, it prepares to run.
+When our brains decide we cannot take on the threat nor are we able to escape, we freeze.
 Scientists think that this "danger response" is stored in a specific part of the brain.
-That said, when you suffer from an anxiety disorder, it's like having a worry switch that is stuck in the "on" position, so you are in the red-alert mode most of the time, even when there's no real danger.
+That said, when you live with an anxiety disorder, it's like having a worry switch that is stuck in the "on" position, so you are in the red alert mode most of the time, even when there's no real danger.
 Moreover, this broken switch makes it hard to focus on everyday things.